Social Video Learning with the Interactive Video Suite

 Multiple-choice questions: More flexibility in exam design

-Until now, only single-choice questions (questions with one correct answer option) could be included in the IVS video player.
-By expanding the exam format to multiple-choice, instructors and learners now enjoy more flexibility in exam delivery.
+By expanding the exam format to multiple-choice questions, instructors and learners now enjoy more flexibility in exam delivery.

 - Single-choice questions with one correct answer